DataJuggler/OVCleaner/README.md

 <img src=https://github.com/DataJuggler/SharedRepo/blob/master/Shared/Images/CleanedOVFolder.png>

-The deps folder is skipped when OV Cleaner when the Discover button is clicked.
+The deps folder is skipped when the Discover button is clicked.
 The deps folder on my machine is 55 gig, and I do not have any way of knowing what if any of these folders are out of date.
-Many of the folders in deps directory has a kit.exe, and each copy says the last accessed date is today in Windows Properties, so I leaving this folder alone.
+Many of the folders in deps directory have a kit.exe, and each copy says the last accessed date is today in Windows Properties, so I leaving this folder alone.

 I estimate I cleaned about 9 - 15 gig from my machine.
 I had to run this a few times as I debugged the app and I can only test once.